 The Night Before:

-- In a large bowl, whisk together sourdough starter, flour, milk and honey.
+- In a large bowl, whisk together sourdough discard, flour, milk and honey.
 Cover with a plate or clingfilm and leave in the fridge overnight.

 The Next Morning:

 - Take the overnight sourdough pancake batter out of the fridge and whisk in an egg, melted butter and a pinch of salt.
 Lastly, just before frying, whisk in baking powder.

 - Preheat a large frying pan (or two) with a little oil or butter.
 One small ladle per pancake, pour the batter into the pan(s) and let it spread out naturally.
 Make sure you don't overcrowd the pan and keep them apart, so they don't merge with each other.

 - After about 2 minutes, bubbles cover most of the surface of the pancakes.
 It's a cue to flip them over and fry again for 1-2 minutes.